-1.3.15 Wireless
+1.3.17 Wireless

-The wireless domain, described in [10], is an extension of the discrete-event domain that supports modeling and simulation of wireless and sensor network systems.
+The wireless domain, described in [11], is an extension of the discrete-event domain that supports modeling and simulation of wireless and sensor network systems.
 An example model is shown in figure 1.11.
 Notice that the syntax is very different from that in figure 1.2.
+Elaine Cheong has extended the wireless domain with support for software development for motes, creating a package known as Viptos [31].